ExcaliburML/Classification/README.md

+# Report on Customer Sentiments Analysis for Marketing of Baby Products

 Introduction:
 This Report focuses on the analysis of the dataset which contains features regarding reviews of Baby Products.
 Our goal is to develop a classification model using Natural Language Processing (NLP) for the prediction of customer sentiments based on the text reviews.